Patient Cable for Electro-Neuro Stimulation Program

 A group of scientists were working on a program to help restore function to extremities of patients who have suffered spinal cord injuries.
 Some problems with the customer’s original cables were:

-- Cable jacket materials was drying out and cracking.
+- Cable jacket materials were drying out and cracking.

 - The wire inside the jacked was breaking over a short period of time.